 - Tragic Keepsake: The children's book he leaves behind.

 - Your Days Are Numbered: From the day he was born, no less.

 Natsuki is a second year Gekkoukan High who leads a group of girls to bully Fuuka.
 Despite their bullying, Fuuka genuinely wants to be Natsuki's friend.
 After one of their pranks on Fuuka went wrong, Natsuki's friends are found unconscious in front of the school until Natsuki is the only one remaining.
 She sought help from S.E.E.S. who offer her sanctuary at the dorm.
 However, a mysterious voice calls out for her to Tartarus where she is almost fall victim to the Emperor and Empress Shadow.
 Fortunately for her, S.E.E.S. manage to defeat the Shadows with the help of Fuuka.
-Following this ordeal, Natsuki become good friends with Fuuka, helping her to become more open and confidant.
-Near the end of the game, Natsuki is being transfer to another school after her father fall ill but will not forget her friendship with Fuuka.
+Following this ordeal, Natsuki becomes good friends with Fuuka, helping her to become more open and confident.
+Near the end of the game, Natsuki is being transfer to another school after her father falls ill but will not forget her friendship with Fuuka.

 - Adaptational Heroism: In the film, Natsuki's initial relationship with Fuuka is expanded upon, with Natsuki being visibly conflicted in regards to her bullying Fuuka, and displaying signs of confusion and eventual regret upon learning that Fuuka genuinely cares for her in spite of the bullying.